Nashe Township: Geography

 The township is located in western Bama Yao Autonomous County.
-It borders Fengshan County in the north, Jiazhuan Town in the east, Suoluo Township in the southwest.
+It borders Fengshan County in the north, Jiazhuan Town in the east, Suolue Township in the southwest.

 Economy

 The economy is supported primarily by agriculture, forestry and mineral resources.
 The main crops of the region are grains, followed by corns and cassava.
 Camellia oleifera is the economic plant of this region.
 The region abounds with gold, copper, iron, manganese and coal.

 Tourist attractions

 The Crystal Palace of the Dragon King (水晶宫) is a karst cave and famous scenic spot in the county.